WPBeginner

 Step 8: Add Essential WordPress Plugins

 WordPress plugins allow you to add more features to your site.
 Plugins work like Wix apps.
 There are hundreds of plugins available, free and paid.
-You can check out our archive of articles about the best WordPress plugins if you’re not sure where to start.
+You can check out our archive of articles about the best WordPress plugins if you are not sure where to start.

-If you’re looking for a Wix style drag & drop page builder, then we recommend using one of these best drag & drop WordPress page builder plugins.
+If you’re looking for a Wix-style drag-and-drop page builder, then we recommend using one of the best drag-and-drop WordPress page builder plugins like SeedProd.

 We would like to welcome you to the WordPress community.
 To get started with WordPress, please take a look at our beginner’s guide section and our WordPress beginner videos.